Keage Incline

 When is the best time to see cherry blossoms at Keage Incline?

-Peak bloom is typically late March to early April, often around April 1-7.
-The site is open 24 hours, and early morning (before 8am) or evening visits avoid the worst crowds.
-Check Kyoto cherry blossom forecasts for the current year's predictions.
+Peak bloom is typically late March to early April, often centered on April 1–7 in Kyoto.
+The site is open 24 hours and free, so early morning (before 8 AM) or evening visits avoid the worst crowds.
+Check the Japan Meteorological Corporation's cherry blossom forecast for the current year's predictions; bloom can shift by a week in either direction depending on weather.

 Can I walk on the train tracks?

-Yes, the tracks are no longer in use and walking on them is allowed and encouraged.
-The 582-meter walk takes about 10-15 minutes at a leisurely pace.
-The surface is uneven gravel and old wooden sleepers, so wear comfortable shoes.
+Yes — the tracks are decommissioned and walking on them is allowed and even encouraged.
+The 582-meter walk takes about 10–15 minutes at a leisurely pace.
+The surface alternates between uneven gravel and old wooden sleepers, so wear comfortable closed-toe shoes (heels are a bad idea).
+The slope is gentle but slippery in rain.
+Photographs of the tracks under cherry blossoms are the iconic shot.

 How do I combine Keage Incline with other Higashiyama sights?

-Walk up the incline, then visit Nanzen-ji Temple (5 min).
-Continue north along the Philosopher's Path to Ginkaku-ji (2km, 40 min).
-Or walk south from Nanzen-ji to Eikan-do and Heian Shrine.
-The incline is the perfect starting point for a full day in eastern Kyoto.
+Walk up the incline, then visit Nanzen-ji Temple (5 minutes south, with the Suirokaku brick aqueduct that channels the canal water uphill).
+Continue north along the Philosopher's Path to Ginkaku-ji (2 km, 40 minutes).
+Alternatively, walk south from Nanzen-ji to Eikan-do (autumn foliage) and Heian Shrine.
+The incline is an ideal starting point for a full day exploring eastern Kyoto on foot.

 ⭐ Reviews